Head of Department: Mr Silva

-Teachers of PE: Mr Crowe, Mr Johnson and Mr Silva
+Teachers of PE: Mr Silva and Mr Johnson

 We aim to encourage all pupils to actively engage in lifelong physical activity.
 This is not only as a participant but in roles such as leaders, coaches and officials.
 We offer a wide and varied curriculum that will encourage participation and inspire our pupils to lead a healthy, active lifestyle.
 Through the activities we teach pupils learn how to be healthy and what it means to be healthy.